Long Branch Plantation

-Long Branch is a historic family seat in Millwood, Virginia built in the early 19th century; named after the creek that runs through the property.
-Built on approximately 1000 acres (currently 400 acres) by Robert Carter Burwell in 1811 and owned by the Burwell-Nelson family until 1957.
-The property was placed on the National Register on October 1, 1969.
+Long Branch is a historic family seat in Millwood, Virginia built in the early 19th century.
+Named after the creek that runs through the property, Long Branch was built on approximately 1,000 acres (currently 400 acres) by Robert Carter Burwell in 1811 and was owned by the Burwell-Nelson family until 1957.
+The property was placed on the National Register of Historic Places on October 1, 1969.

 History

 On September 18, 1650, Charles II of England, granted the original tract of the Northern Neck of Virginia, to seven followers including Lord Culpepper.
 On September 7, 1688, after acquiring the interests of the remaining grantees, Lord Culpepper was recognized as the sole owner of the Northern Neck.
 This land passed to his grandson Thomas, 6th Lord of Fairfax and was managed by him until his death in 1781.

 Robert Carter, familiarly known as "King Carter" was appointed agent for the sale and lease of unoccupied areas of the Fairfax proprietary.
 On September 22, 1730, acting as Fairfax's agent, he executed a deed to ten of his sons and grandsons: 50,212 acres of land in what are now Clarke, Warren, and Frederick Counties, Virginia.
 In 1740 the land was split into eight lots and divided into approximately the same size lots.
 Robert "Robin" Burwell, a grandson to King Carter, received 5,619 acres of the land.
 Robert "Robin" Burwell left his land to his son Nathaniel and to his grandson Robert Carter Burwell.
 In 1769, Robin Burwell conveyed half of his land to his son Nathaniel, who later sold it in 1771.
 After Robin Burwell's death, controversy erupted over who owned various portions of the original grant.

 In 1798, after the legal problems had been sorted out, Robert Carter Burwell inherited his grandfather's land of about 1,000 acres lying roughly between Long Branch Creek and Rattlesnake Spring.

 Around 1790, Robert Cater Burwell established Long Branch Plantation and began farming wheat.
 During the early years of the plantation, Burwell lived with his sister and brother-in-law just north of Long Branch at Rattlesnake Plantation, currently known as Rosney.
 In the beginning of the 19th century Burwell began to plan his own home, just south of Rosney near Long Branch Creek.